jerilj/stats_calculator/jeril_tasks.md

             1. mean
             2. median
             3. mode
+            4. Population Sampling Functions
+                1. Simple random sampling
+                2. Confidence Interval For a Sample
+                3. Margin of Error
+                4. Cochran’s Sample Size Formula
+                5. How to Find a Sample Size Given a Confidence Interval and Width (unknown population standard deviation)
+        8. Lookup t-score and z-score
+        9. Validation
         3. Static Methods (Folder: Statistics)
             1. Mean (File: Mean.py)
                 1. Statis method to add numebr in a list (Folder: Calculator)